pauljt/BleBrowser/test cases.md

 2. request device when no devices in range.
 "Done" should be disabled, "Cancel" should cancel.
   - ok 1
 3. request device, see device appear, turn off device, device should disappear...
-  - fail 1, replace with 4 (but it will never disappear).
+  - na 1, replace with 4.
 4. request device, see device appear, turn off device and select it before it has a chance to disappear.
-  - fail 1
+  - ok 1, behaviour is that we should attempt to connect, but that it will continue attempting even if device doesn't come back
 5. connect to a device, send a command, turn off device, request new device should be clear of that old device
   - fail 1, it wasn't clear, but came clear after cancelling and trying again.
+6. select device after it has been switched off.
+Cancel connection attempt.
+Request, no device shown.

 ## Browser controls